-At least AWS dominates the narrow worlds of enterprise IT and cloud computing.
+At least Amazon Web Services dominates the narrow worlds of enterprise IT and cloud computing.

 Dominate is an understatement.
-The company created cloud computing and remade today’s enterprise IT world in its own image.
+Amazon created cloud computing and remade today’s enterprise IT world in its own image.

 AWS is secretive about numbers, but expect revenues north of US$10 billion in 2016.
 In the first quarter it took US$2.6 billion.
 Growth is a whopping 64 percent year-on-year.